3-year-old suffers stroke from COVID-19; doctors, family call recovery best Christmas present ever

 Carney said he’s been practicing for 20 years and has never seen anything like this.

-Later Wednesday night, MU Healthcare Neurologist Dr. Camilo Gomez used a treatment called a thrombectomy to remove the clot from Colt’s brain.
+Later Wednesday night, MU Healthcare Neurologist Dr. Camilo Gomez used a treatment called a thrombectomy to remove the colt from Colt’s brain.

 “The COVID diagnosis is important because we think the reason why this patient with COVID, including the child, have strokes and a variety of other problems is that they have propensity to form clots,” Gomez said.